orientechnologies/orientdb-docs/source/Configuration.md

 ##### hashTable.slitBucketsBuffer.length

-Length of buffer (in pages) where buckets that were splited but not flushed to the disk are kept.
+Length of buffer (in pages), where buckets that were split, but not flushed to the disk, are kept.
 This buffer is used to minimize random IO overhead..

 ```
 Setting name...: hashTable.slitBucketsBuffer.length